NEKR1D/PC-OPTIMIZATION/README.md

 - Unused USB ports ```Disable```

 > [!NOTE]
 > - Performance improvement by disabling Hyper-Threading will vary by game.
 May benefit from decreased power draw, temperatures, specific core/instruction assignments and increase overclock stability or capabilities.
-Don't forget to set approrirate number of cores value in ```BCDTweaks.bat```.
+There are always trade-offs.
+Don't forget to set appropriate number of cores value in ```BCDTweaks.bat``` to match your HT setting.

 **Enable:**
 - Above 4G Decoding _[Resizable Bar]_ ```Enable```